samTesoro/jas-caffeinated-qr-menu/README.md

 1. You'll first need a Supabase project which can be made [via the Supabase dashboard](https://database.new)

-2. Create a Next.js app using the Supabase Starter template npx command
+2. Clone or set up the J.A.S.
+Caffeinated app

    ```bash
    npx create-next-app --example with-supabase with-supabase-app